Top Reasons Why Brian’s Skyline (Nissan R34 GT-R) is a Supercar

 Walker’s death in November 2013 has added another emotional layer to the way fans of the series view the car.
 It is safe to say that Brian’s Nissan Skyline is an integral part of his character.

 Brian favors Japanese coupés like the Toyota Supra from the first movie, while Dom (Dominic Toretto), portrayed by Vin Diesel, is more about American muscle cars like the 1970 Dodge Charger from the first movie.
+While it might be hard to find a 1970 Charger, you can definitely find some used Chargers for under 20K.

+Interestingly, the Nissan Skyline R34 GT-R had a solid following even before the franchise was launched.
 However, it was only recently that it became possible to import the car legally in the US.
 Japan and Europe never had such restrictions in place.

 The 5th generation of the Skyline range was launched in January 1999.
 While some models take time to find their audience, that was not the case here.

 In terms of specs, the 2-door coupé has a front engine.
 Moreover, thanks to the 276 HP engine, the sports car can go from 0 to 60 in barely 4 seconds.
 While this in itself is quite impressive, Nissan still wanted more and kept improving the model over the years.
+One of the best street racing car versions like the GT-R Series 2 and Nismo Z-Tune have added to this innovation lineage.

-Nissan Skyline R34 GT-R: a modern car
+Nissan Skyline R34 GT-R: A Modern Car

 The legacy of Brian’s Skyline is about more than a feature in a popular movie franchise or specs that will please sports car enthusiasts.